toepump/toepump.github.io/content/posts/rmpc.md

 The first thing you need to do is install `mpd`.
 Remember this is the brain of the operation, it's the backend.

-`mpd` will take of the things that music players take care of.
+`mpd` will take care of the things that music players take care of.
 Like:
 - database creation and operation
 - audio output and management
 - running the audio server in the background